sheltermanager/asm3/doc/manual/wordkeys.rst

     "Yes" if the animal has been declawed
 AnimalID
     The animal's internal ID number
-BondedWith
+BondedAnimal1Name
+    The name of the first animal this animal is bonded to BondedAnimal1Code
+    The code of the first animal this animal is bonded to BondedAnimal2Name
+    The name of the second animal this animal is bonded to BondedAnimal2Code
-    A list of the names and codes of animals this one is bonded with Fee
+    The code of the second animal this animal is bonded to Fee
     The animal's adoption fee if you are using per-animal adoption fees MicrochipNumber